-John Thornton Jr. is the co-pastor of missions and outreach at Ephesus Baptist Church in Chapel Hill, NC.
+John Thornton Jr. is the co-pastor of missions and outreach at Jubilee Baptist Church in Chapel Hill, NC.

 Posts By This Author